mui/material-ui/docs/src/pages/getting-started/faq/faq-ru.md

 ### Usage with Lerna

-One possible fix to get @material-ui/styles to run in a Lerna monorepo across packages, is to [hoist](https://github.com/lerna/lerna/blob/master/doc/hoist.md) shared dependencies to the root of your monorepo file.
+One possible fix to get @material-ui/styles to run in a Lerna monorepo across packages is to [hoist](https://github.com/lerna/lerna/blob/master/doc/hoist.md) shared dependencies to the root of your monorepo file.
 Try running the bootstrap option with the --hoist flag.

 ```sh
 lerna bootstrap --hoist